prk-2023/rust_tutorials/enums_06/enums-usecases.md

 *   **Generic Types**:
     These are types that are defined in terms of some other type (or types) `T`.
-    They allow for more flexibility and reusability in your code.
+    They allow for more flexibility and re-usability in your code.
     - Rust supports `parametric polymorphism`  via `generics` i.e : *`Writing code that works with any any data type.`*